Joni1234321/yapcg/Documentation/knowledge.md

 # Unity.Mathematics
 Mathematics is slower in mono than MathF (up to 10x).
 With burst its faster, IL2CPP and MONO equally fast, and leagues ahead of mathf.

 Resource: https://www.youtube.com/watch?v=u9DzbBHNwtc

+# Entities
+.ForEach is as fast as jobs, but takes longer to compile.
+IJobEntity is the same.

 # Rendering
 Mesh       ======================